jupyter/docker-stacks/docs/using/selecting.md

 - [Image Relationships](#image-relationships)
 - [Community Stacks](#community-stacks)

-> **Pull vs build: quick guidance**
+> **Pull vs Build: Quick Guidance**
 >
-> Images are published on **Quay.io** and most users should start by pulling an existing image that closely matches their needs.
-Pulling a pre-built image is fast and suitable for common use cases such as running notebooks, teaching, or standard data science workflows.
+> Images are published on **Quay.io** registry and most users should start by pulling an existing image that closely matches their needs.
+> Pulling a pre-built image is fast and suitable for common use cases such as running notebooks, teaching, or standard data science workflows.
 >
 > Building images locally is recommended only when additional customization is required, for example:
 >